OrderN/CONQUEST-release/tutorials/Advanced_1/tutorial.rst

 ..
-MD tutorial
+Spin initialisation

-Molecular dynamics
+Initialising spins
 ==================

 * Parameters that are needed